doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 As you saw above, the built-in repository class allows you to query for one or many objects based on any number of different parameters.
-When this is enough, this is the recommended way to query for documents.
-Of course, you can also create more complex queries.
+When this is enough, this is the easiest way to query for documents.
+You can also create more complex queries.

 Using the Query Builder
 ~~~~~~~~~~~~~~~~~~~~~~~